pythonbyte/cotacao_cambio/README.md

-# Cotação de Câmbios
+# Currency Finder

-Este é um script feito para uma demanda de uma empresa, onde busca a cotação dos dólares, euro e libra de 3 empresas de Câmbio, utilizando Python e Webscraping.
+This is a script made for a demand from a company, where it seeks a quotation of dollars, euro and pound from 3 Foreign Exchange companies, use Python and Webscraping.

 ![alt text](https://i.imgur.com/cu7Qgkg.png "Cotator")